uptonking/note4yaoo/lib-db-community-stars.md

 # discuss-stars
 - ##

-- ## Myth: Using UUID as the primary key will slow down inserts.
+- ## Myth(神话，想像或虚构的人物): Using UUID as the primary key will slow down inserts.
 - https://twitter.com/gwenshap/status/1686148804821811200
   - Fact: Not in Postgres.
   - I often recommend using UUIDs instead of integer sequences as primary keys.
 I was surprised to discover that many developers are uncomfortable with them and believe they will slow down inserts.